kismetwireless/kismet-docs/howto/pineapple-tetra.md

 $ sudo apt-install protobuf-c-compiler
 ```

 will suffice on Ubuntu-style distributions; your distribution may vary.
-Note:  This is for the *protobuf-c* version, *not* the normal protobuf (which is C++, and which has a working openwrt package with proper host tools.)
+Note:  This is for the *protobuf-c* version, *not* the normal protobuf (which is C++, and which has a working openwrt package with proper host tools).

 ## Enable Kismet

 Now we need to enable the Kismet package.
 Still in your OpenWRT directory:

 1. Enter OpenWRT configuration again:  `make menuconfig`
-2. Navigate to 'Network'
+2. Navigate to 'Network'.
 3. Scroll all the way down to 'kismet', it will be several screens down.
 4. Enable kismet-2018-tetra as a *module*.
 Hit 'm' to do so.
 If you have multiple kismet packages, make sure to select the right one - viewing the help on the entry will show you the version.
-5. Exit, saving when prompted to.
+5. Exit, saving when prompted to do so.

 ## Compile OpenWRT